GreenAddress Wallet Review 2021 - Is It Safe?

 Another notable feature is recovery transactions (nLockTime).
 It is scheduled pre-signed withdrawals that can be used to avoid losing all money should the platform stops operating all of a sudden.
 This feature provides the opportunity to recover user funds if GreenAddress shuts down.
 Any moment, these transactions can be rescheduled.

 No transaction on GreenAddress can be done without being authorized by the 2-factor authentication.
 This feature became the security standard in the cryptocurrency industry and allegedly was first applied by GreenAddress Inc. In most cases, 2-factor authentication supposes that the money can't be withdrawn unless the person requesting the withdrawal doesn't have access to the account owner's mobile device.
 GreenAddress provides four types of 2fa: authentication via email (the user receives a verification code in the mail), Google Authenticator (the most standard form of 2fa which requires inserting a one-time password generated in the application installed on the user's mobile device), robocall (the code is dictated over the phone), and SMS (the code is sent via the SMS).
 Such diversity increases convenience and allows users to find an option they consider as the safest.
+Generally, we can conclude that GreenAddress wallet is quite safe.

 It was mentioned above that the watch-only mode helps to keep the user info and credentials safe against the people hunting for data in the public Internet networks.
 That's not the only privacy keeping feature of this wallet.